baconjs/bacon.js/README.md

     ./build flatmap combine takeuntil

-The build system will go its best to determine the dependencies of the selected features and include those into the bundle too.
+The build system will do its best to determine the dependencies of the selected features and include those into the bundle too.
 You can also test the integrity of the bundle with your selected features using